What Is Proctitis?

 Signs and Symptoms

-- Sudden or frequent urges to pass stool
+- ACUTE or regular need to pass stools.

 - Blood or mucus in the stool